BRLA is investing in large caps yielding >10% on single-digit P/Es…by Thomas McMahon

 Bull

-• Region is well placed in the long term in terms of geopolitics and access to vital commodities
+• Region is well placed in the long term in the context of of geopolitics and access to vital commodities

 • Offers a 5% annualised yield on NAV